arangodb/docs/oasis/getting-started.md

 ## Free-to-try vs. professional service

-ArangoDB Oasis comes with a free-to-try plan that lets you test our ArangoDB Cloud for free for 14 days.
+ArangoDB Oasis comes with a free-to-try tier that lets you test our ArangoDB Cloud for free for 14 days.
 It includes one project and one deployment.
 After the trial period, your deployments will automatically be deleted.